Itsfitts/AppCoder/README.md

-* Currently the limiting factor determining how complex the app can get is the LLM running in the background.
+* Currently, the limiting factor determining how complex the app can be is the LLM running in the background.

 * AppCoder uses Gemini 2.5 Flash with the thinking budget maximized as the default.
 This free model can generate simple apps like to-do lists, tic-tac-toe, or even a Tetris game.
-On recent benchmarks it performs almost as good as Gemini 2.5 Pro so it is a great choice for this free open source project.
+In recent benchmarks, it performs almost as well as Gemini 2.5 Pro, making it a great choice for this free open-source project.

 * A snake game is near the complexity limit.
-It may work on the first try or may require multiple iterations (in each itteration using previous build error messages for correction).
+It may work on the first try or may require multiple iterations, using the previous build's error messages for correction in each iteration.

-* Gemini 2.5 Pro allows for more complex apps but is not free and requires a Google Cloud billing account.
-It takes ~3 minutes to generate a snake game using Pro compared to ~20 seconds for Flash.
-Even with Pro, multiple iterations were often needed, and a single snake app cost around $0.30 in cloud usage when using Pro.
+* You also have the option to chYou also have the option to choose Gemini 2.5 Pro in the dropdown menu, but it is not recommended.
+While it allows for more complex apps, it is not free and requires a Google Cloud billing account.
+It takes the LLM about 3 minutes to generate the snake game code using Pro, compared to about 20 seconds with Flash.
+Even with Pro, multiple iterations are often needed, and generating a single snake app costs around $0.30 in cloud usage.

-* Another free and possibly evrn faster alternative for generating complex apps is Claude Sonnet 4 with artifacts enabled.
-In the Anthropic app, you can iterate on your app idea quickly in HTML.
-Once done, you can ask Claude to translate the HTML to Android code, then paste that into AppCoder.
-Gemini 2.5 Flash can usually generate a working Android app from that input.
+* Another free and possibly even faAnother free and possibly even faster alternative for generating complex apps is Claude Sonnet 4 with artifacts enabled.
+In the Anthropic app, you can iterate on your app idea quickly using HTML in the browser first.
+Once you're done iterating on your app idea, you can ask Claude to translate the HTML into Android code, then paste that code into AppCoder.
+Gemini 2.5 Flash can usually generate a working Android app from the pasted code in the app description input field.

 * However, if the app is too complex, the LLM may generate unusable code, fail to build, crash on install, or contain major bugs.